top of page

 In AD 121, in the land of the civitas ‘tribe’ Cananefates who dwelled in the area between the mouths of the rivers Flevum (Rhine) and Helinium (Haringvliet), the Romans founded the most northern capital of the Roman Empire on the Continent, namely Forum Hadriani also known as Municipium Aelium Cananefatium.
 Commonly abbreviated, something the Romans loved to do, to MAC.
 MAC was located near the present-day city of The Hague, and had an estimated 5,000 inhabitants.
 The nearest other town was Noviomagus, modern Nijmegen in the Netherlands, with also an estimated 5,000 inhabitants.

 Concerning the gates of Noviomagus, legend goes that the west gate carried in stone the text hic limes imperij 'this is the end of the empire, and the west gate the text hic finis regni stauriae 'this is the end of the kingdom of Stavoren' (Le Petit 1614).
 Other writers say the text of the gate of Novomagus read huc usque ius stauria 'up to here the law of Stavoren' (Hamckema 1623, Gorissen 1955) or huc usque regnum stauriae 'up to here the kingdom of Stavoren' (Kok 1792, Van der Aa 1848).
 Supposedly the early-medieval inscription was written on a stone part of the old Hezelpoort, which has been demolished in 1877.
-Stauriae is the Latin name of the town of Stavoren, also called Staveren and Starum in local and Mid-Frisian language, located in the southwest of province Friesland.
+Stauriae is the Latin name of the town of Stavoren, also called Staveren and, in the Mid-Frisian language Starum, located in the southwest of the province of Friesland.
 According to many sagas, Stavoren was the old seat of the kings of Frisia.
-Stones with these inscriptions do not exist and must be referred to that other realm, namely that of fables.
+In our blog post Stavoren.
+A balancer on a slack rope of religion, trade, land, water, Holland and Frisia we have looked into this stone inscription more closely.

-Nota II – Did you know that between 1504 and 1795, ancient Roman Law in its purest form was the applicable law in province Friesland?
-Check our post Medieval Migration Law for more about this anomaly in European law practice.
+Nota II – Did you know that between 1504 and 1795, ancient Roman Law in its purest form was the applicable law in the province of Friesland?
+Check our blog post Medieval Migration Law for more about this anomaly in European law practice.

-Nota III - Featured image is a painting of the Frisian painter Sir Lourens Alma-Tadema (1836-1912) from Dronrijp.
-It is the death of emperor Caligula in AD 41.
-On the wall a painting of the famous naval Battle at Actium in BC 31 .
+Nota III - Featured image is a painting of the Frisian artist Sir Lourens Alma-Tadema (1836-1912) from the village of Dronrijp.
+It depicts the death of Emperor Caligula in AD 41.
+On the wall a painting depicting the famous naval Battle at Actium in BC 31.
 Alma-Tadema was one of the most famous painters of his time, and lived for a big part of his life in England.
 His paintings shaped for many generations how people envisioned Antique Rome, and maybe it does to this very day.
-Alma-Tadema was promoted to British nobility and is buried in the Saint Paul's Cathedral, which all together a huge honour given to someone in Britain.
-In the Netherlands he was not even allowed to a Dutch art school.
+Alma-Tadema was promoted to British nobility and is buried in the Saint Paul's Cathedral, which all together is a huge honour given to someone in Britain.
+In the Netherlands he wasn't admitted to a Dutch art school.

-Credit images Romans encountering Frisians: Stichting Oer-IJ and Rob van Eerden.
+Credit images of the Romans encountering Frisians: Stichting Oer-IJ and Rob van Eerden.

 Further reading